Raunak-Sarmacharya/kcn-seniors-docs/docs/user-management/password-management.md

 # Password Management & Security

 Strong password policies and security measures are essential for protecting your WordPress site from unauthorized access.
-This guide covers comprehensive password management strategies and security implementations for the KCN Seniors website.
+This guide covers comprehensive password management strategies and security implementations for the website.

 ## Password Policy Requirements